Nicholas-Smirnov/Learn-Python/README.md

     * Single Quotation Marks '
     * Double Quotation Marks "
     * Triple Quotation Marks '''
-  * Examples of a string include
+  * Examples of a string include:
     * 'Hello!'
     * "How are you?"
     * '''I am doing amazing! '''

 * **Integer**
+  * An integer is an object that is expressed as a whole number
+  * Examples of an integer include:
+    * 123
+    * 1000
+    * 2352342

+* **Float**
+  * A float is an object that is expressed as a number with a decimal
+  * Examples of a float include:
+    * 1.503
+    * 56.3
+    * 1.0